 - Interim head, division of youth psychiatry, department of psychiatry, Sunnybrook Health Sciences Centre

-- Assistant professor, mood and anxiety disorders program, department of psychiatry, University of Toronto
+- Assistant professor, department of psychiatry, U of T

 - Mobile computing in mental health

-My primary research interest is the application of physics and cognitive science to psychiatry to understand better the origin of psychiatric illness.
-In collaboration with Charles J. Lumsden (departments of medicine and physics, University of Toronto), I have been working on mathematically modeling mood, drawing on recent developments in non-linear dynamics (Mainzer 1996), fractal geometry (Mandelbrot 1982), and self-organized criticality (Bak 1996;Jensen 1998) to illuminate the mechanism(s) that underpin mood.
+Dr. Kreindler’s primary research interest is the application of physics and cognitive science to psychiatry to understand better the origin of psychiatric illness.
+In collaboration with Charles J. Lumsden (departments of medicine and physics, U of T), he has been working on mathematically modeling mood, drawing on recent developments in nonlinear dynamics (Mainzer 1996), fractal geometry (Mandelbrot 1982), and self-organized criticality (Bak 1996;Jensen 1998) to illuminate the mechanisms that underpin mood.
 This approach understands mood as a dynamic process embedded in time; it is uniquely relevant to child and adolescent mood disorders as well as mood disorders across the rest of the lifespan since it approaches mood as a phenomenon.

-My other research interests are the application of information technology to clinical psychiatry.
-I maintain an active interest in data security issues as applied to clinical practice.
-Ongoing projects (in collaboration with Prof. Lumsden, Dr. Anthony Levitt, and others) include mental health telemetry, the clinical use of handheld computers, and animated mood questionnaires.
+His other research interests are the application of information technology to clinical psychiatry.
+He maintains an active interest in data security issues as applied to clinical practice.
+Ongoing projects (in collaboration with Prof. Lumsden, Dr. Anthony Levitt and others) include mental health telemetry, the clinical use of handheld computers and animated mood questionnaires.

 - Manassis K, Mendlowitz S, Kreindler D, Lumsden C, Sharpe J, Simon MD, Woolridge N, Monga S, Adler-Nevo G. Mood assessment via animated characters: a novel instrument to evaluate feelings in young children with anxiety disorders.
 J Clin Child Adolesc Psychol.
 2009 May;38(3):380–389.